-9.10 Confirmation of compliance
+7.10 Confirmation of compliance

-Persons subject to the regulations shall provide the Pension Fund with an annual written statement, in which they confirm their compliance with the regulations.
-Confirmation is made by way of a corresponding Pension Fund form; the same applies to external persons subject to the regulations.
+Persons subject to the regulations shall provide Pension Fund 2 with an annual written statement, in which they confirm their compliance with the regulations.
+Confirmation is made by way of a corresponding Pension Fund 2 form that can also be used by external persons subject to the regulations.